 THE trade reports of this week, like those of the preceding week, confirm the belief that in most of the great branches of commerce, a period of considerable activity has set in.
 Nearly all the leading industries are well if not fully occupied; and it is satisfactory to observe that while there is nothing like rash or undue speculation, there is an increasing production, for which there is a natural and legitimate demand.
 This is remarkably the case in parts of Yorkshire and Lancashire, and to some extent the same features may be found in the manufacturing districts of Scotland.
 The iron and hardware trades still constitute an exception to the otherwise general progress of improvement; but even in them, as will be seen from the abstract below, the turning point has been reached, and a favourable movement commenced, particularly in the home trade, where stocks are unusually low.
 After harvest, when there will be a considerable dispersion of money throughout the agricultural districts, an increased demand will arise, and the natural consequence will be a revival of activity in the workshops of Sheffield, Wolverhampton, and Birmingham.
 Meantime there is an appreciable improvement in the demand for goods from abroad.
-So that, on the whole, though there is unquestionably a for anticipating that it is rapidly drawing to a close, to be succeeded by a lengthened period of briskness and prosperity.
+So that, on the whole, though there is unquestionably a good deal of dulness yet remaining in these important departments of British manufacture, there is good reason for anticipating that it is rapidly drawing to a close, to be succeeded by a lengthened period of briskness and prosperity.
 The general movement in trade is of course again visible in the traffics of the leading railways.
 With few exceptions there is an improvement in the merchandise receipts in the whole of them, while in all the comparative ratios of decrease are becoming less and less.
 At the same time, and this is a safe indication, the commercial demand for capital shows no signs of relaxation.
-It is, indeed, increasing, and certainly will continue to do so for the next month or two; but the supplies are equal to the inquiry, consequently manufacturers and merchants, nothwithstanding their growing trade, have not to pay more than from 21 to 24 per cent., or at the most 8 per cent., for their best bills. Λs far as most of the Manchester traders are concerned this is satisfactory; for while the raw material is falling in the Liverpool market, and the accounts from America are favourable, they are generally under contracts for yarns and goods made a week or two ago, when cotton was rather higher and money seemed likely to be more in request than it now is.
-To this view of things, which we are certain is not over-sanguine, there only remains to be added that the harvest will turn out good throughout the United Kingdom; and that (a sure sign of ancountry are quite as active as they were before the late collapse.
+It is, indeed, increasing, and certainly will continue to do so for the next month or two; but the supplies are equal to the inquiry, consequently manufacturers and merchants, nothwithstanding their growing trade, have not to pay more than from 21 to 22 per cent., or at the most 8 per cent., for their best bills.
+As far as most of the Manchester traders are concerned this is satisfactory; for while the raw material is falling in the Liverpool market, and the accounts from America are favourable, they are generally under contracts for yarns and goods made a week or two ago, when cotton was rather higher and money seemed likely to be more in request than it now is.
+To this view of things, which we are certain is not over-sanguine, there only remains to be added that the harvest will turn out good through-